Skip to content

 A more efficient zonal irrigation system capable of modulating the quantities of water needed in different parts of the site will be added.
 The irrigation will be linked to a new weather station and a soil humidity control system allowing us to reduce and rationalize water consumption to meet any local variations in climate.

-The works of the renovation project are expected to last until the beginning of 2025, and the cemetery will be closed to the public while the new irrigation system is installed for safety reasons from 18 November until the 7 January 2025 barring unforeseen circumstances or delays.
+The works of the renovation project are expected to last until the beginning of 2025, and the cemetery will be closed to the public while the new irrigation system is installed for safety reasons from November 2024 until January 2025 barring unforeseen circumstances or delays.

 For more information on Rome War Cemetery and the renovation works, please visit: www.cwgc.org/rome